Local Operator Entanglement in Spin Chains: Introduction and summary

 \subsubsection{Disordered Spin Chain}

-We consider a 1D Heisenberg model with uniform disorder to study the many-body localization phase.
+We consider a 1D Heisenberg model with uniform disorder strength to study the many-body localization phase.
 We find parallels to the simpler Ising chain for the weak and strong disorder regimes.

 {\bf Weak disorder:} The spin chain with weak disorder is in the chaotic phase.
-Therefore, the late-time values of bi- and tripartite operator mutual information is well-described by the Page curve.
+Therefore, the late-time values of BOMI and TOMI is well-described by the Page curve.
+Also, in the weak disorder region of the disordered spin system, information on local operators and boundary conditions is lost locally due to dynamics.

-{\bf Strong disorder:} If the magnitude of disorder is large, due to the many-body localization effect, the late-time value of bi-partite operator entanglement entropy in the fully- and partially overlapping configurations increases with disorder, and decreases in the disjoint configuration.
-If the disorder is large enough, due to local interactions, the time evolution of bi- and tripartite operator mutual information oscillates as a function of time.
+{\bf Strong disorder:} When disorder is large, the late-time value of BOMI in the full overlap configurations increases with the strength of disorder.
+We interpret this to be due to the localization effect of the system.
+When the disorder is large enough, BOMI and TOMI periodically evolve in time.
+Thus, BOMI and TOMI exhibit quantum revival.
 This oscillation is well-described by an effective Hamiltonian.
+The period is determined by the strength of local interaction, and the periodic behavior is due to the off-diagonal components of the reduced density matrix in the $\sigma_z$ basis.
+This suggests this dynamical system is the quantum circuit that preserves the quantum nature of the initial state.

-The authors in \cite{2020arXiv200108222M} have studied the late-time dynamics of many body localized systems by using operator mutual information and other quantities such as OTOC.
+The authors in \cite{MacCormack_2021} have studied the late-time dynamics of many body localized systems by using operator mutual information and other quantities such as OTOC.
 Our results are consistent with theirs and we extend their results on operator mutual information to early-time dynamics.